top of page

 In two different universes with the same starting point and deterministic features, uncertainty and wild volatility will cause Universe A to vary from Universe B at the next point in both those universes’ future.
 The differences between the universes may be small, but over time chaos theory tells us their differences will grow substantially.
 Those two universes are metaphors for different people and different situations of the same person as found with wild volatility.
 We can track back our current world to identify the past deterministic features that sculpted our current world.
 However, it is the beautiful, uncertain, and contingent current moment inclusive of deterministic features that leads into a future world where we must behave as if it is indeterministic.

 The Empty Spot - A Buddhist “Emptiness” Metaphor: Imagine all the people you know, and the different elements of your environment are pieces of a mosaic.
 The pieces start in a jar near an empty canvas.
 The canvas represents the entire scope of your life.
 All the things that make you "you" will be found somewhere on that canvas.
-Over time, those pieces get poured out of the jar and fall, some haphazardly and some with purpose, to affect that canvas.
+Over time, those pieces get poured out of the jar, some will fall haphazardly and some will fall with purpose.
+All those pieces have one thing in common - they will all affect that canvas.
 But unlike paint, the pieces never dry to become fixed.
 Your life’s mosaic pieces change – some slowly and some more rapidly.
 The jumble of moving pieces of your life leaves an empty spot in the middle of the canvas.
 That empty, ever-changing spot is you.

 This Buddhist approach is descriptive of wild volatility.
 That is, we cannot help but be impacted by the wild volatility of the world around us.
 Since all those around us are subject to wild volatility, then we must have a way to respond that makes the most of those fluid and dynamic situations.
 Our choices are our response to wild volatility and ultimately influence others and our own future.